-- 7.6.1 Access to recycling, composting and disposal facilities should be ensured: - a. new developments shall ensure that there is adequate room reserved in development plans for the provision/placement of garbage bins, recycling bins and compostable waste bins; and, - b. the Responsible Authorities are strongly encouraged to provide adequate waste, recycling, and compostable waste bins provided at recreational sites. - 7.6.2 Residents are encouraged to adopt as their own the targets of the FVRD Solid Waste Management Plan to divert 90% of waste from disposal by the year 2025. - 7.6.3 Residents and business owners should ensure that garbage and waste containers are secured and not accessible by wildlife. - 7.6.4 Residents are encouraged to avoid the burning of wood wastes and debris which results in reduced air quality and emissions of fine particulates which may pose a health hazard, and instead employ alternatives such as composting or mulching. - 7.6.5 The Regional District will work with Provincial ministries and other appropriate organizations to combat the illegal burning of household garbage and other prohibited materials. - 7.6.6 The Regional District will encourage citizen efforts to clean up dumped material and monitor for illegal dumping.
-As opportunities and resources permit, the Regional District will support voluntary community clean-up efforts particularly to assist with tipping fees. - 7.6.7 The Regional District will work with Provincial ministries, Royal Canadian Mounted Police, Insurance Corporation of BC, and appropriate organizations to combat the dumping of stolen vehicles and solid waste. - 7.6.8 By the year 2025, waste from Electoral Area "D' should be reduced in accordance with the targets in the FVRD Solid Waste Management Plan.
+- 7.6.1 Access to recycling, composting and disposal facilities should be ensured: - a. new developments shall ensure that there is adequate room reserved in development plans for the provision/placement of garbage bins, recycling bins and compostable waste bins; and, - b. the Responsible Authorities are strongly encouraged to provide adequate waste and recycling bins provided at recreational sites. - 7.6.2 Residents are encouraged to adopt as their own the targets of the FVRD Solid Waste Management Plan to divert 90% of waste from disposal by the year 2025. - 7.6.3 Residents and business owners should ensure that garbage and waste containers are secured and not accessible by wildlife. - 7.6.4 Residents are encouraged to avoid the burning of garbage and wastes which results in reduced air quality and emissions of fine particulates which may pose a health hazard. - 7.6.5 The Regional District will encourage citizen efforts to clean up dumped material and monitor for illegal dumping.
+As opportunities and resources permit, the Regional District will support voluntary community clean-up efforts particularly to assist with tipping fees. - 7.6.6 The Regional District will work with Provincial ministries, Royal Canadian Mounted Police, Insurance Corporation of BC, and appropriate organizations to combat the dumping of stolen vehicles and solid waste. - 7.6.7 By the year 2025, waste from Electoral Area "D' should be reduced in accordance with the targets in the FVRD Solid Waste Management Plan.